Framewise from left to right: 1 2 3 4 5 6

 {confrc}

-Continued fraction representation of rational a ⁄ b, truncated at
+Continued fraction representation of rational a ⁄ b,

 In: Z(a), Y(b), X(n); out: Y(p), X(q), Textbox(partial quotients).